ahuounan/weather-app/README.md

     ~ Data Series to show (hourly or daily)
     ~ Statistics to show (ie wind speed, sunrise time, etc)

 The Container components only dispatch View actions.
 View actions are then handled by View sagas, which trigger Model actions as needed.
+I intend to reimplement the View section of the store with the Context Api, keeping only Models in the Redux store.

 See diagram below for details